palaviv/walkdir/docs/index.rst

 The module is designed so that all purely filtering operations *preserve* the output of the underlying iterable.
-This means that named tuples, tuples containing more than 3 values, or objects that aren't tuples at all but are still defined such that ``x[0], x[1], x[2] => dirpath, subdirs, files`` can be filtered without being converted to ordinary 3-tuples.
+This means that named tuples, tuples containing more than 3 values (such as those produced by :func:`os.fwalk`, and objects that aren't tuples at all but are still defined such that ``x[0], x[1], x[2] => dirpath, subdirs, files`` can be filtered without being converted to ordinary 3-tuples.

 .. versionchanged:: 0.3
    Objects produced by underlying iterables are now preserved instead of